FinalsClub/django-ajax-selects-cascade/README.md

 Here's an example to choose a phone's make, model, and series.
 Read the form data as per usual Django methods.

-## RelativeLookupChannel and Channel Decorator
+## DependentLookupChannel and Channel Decorator

 I would put these into the models file, but it is flexible.